Property value assessment (WOZ value)

 If you are completing your tax return for 2020 in 2021, you need the 2020 value.
 You can find this value on the assessment notice that we sent in February 2020.
 The assessment notice is the letter that states the WOZ value of your home, commercial property or piece of land.
 The WOZ value stated on the assessment notice has 1 January 2019 as the value reference date.
 The Tax and Customs Administration will want to know this WOZ value.

-If you own a house as an heir, for inheritance tax purposes, you must use the WOZ value of the property at the moment you became owner of the house.
+If you own a house as an heir, then for inheritance tax purposes, you must use the WOZ value of the property at the moment you became the owner of the house.
 You can also ask the Tax and Customs Administration to use the WOZ value for the following year.

 Yes.
 We use the situation as it is on 1 January to adjust our calculation.

 Suppose you object to the WOZ value, and it is reduced by €10,000.
 This will save you €12.76 in OZB.
-The bureau receives €750 for its work.
+The bureau receives €750 for its work.You can do it yourself!

 If you have called us or paid us a visit and we still haven’t adjusted your WOZ value, you can file your objection with us within 6 weeks of the date noted on the decision.
-You don't need to have a taxation report made and sent to us.
+You don't need to have a valuation report drawn up and sent to us.
 Just write us a letter saying why you disagree with the WOZ value.
 If you have informed us that you don't agree with your WOZ value, a municipality assessor will reassess your house or commercial property.